NASARace/race-odin/README.md

 ## RACE-ODIN

-The purpose of this project is to show how to build Open Data Integration (ODIN) applications with [RACE](http://nasarace.github.io/race/) in the context of  wildland fire management.
-It specifically serves as a template to demonstrate how to add components (actors and supporting code) outside of the RACE code base, using [Delphire Sentinel](https://delphiretech.com/sentinel) powerline fire sensors as the integration example.
+The purpose of this project is to show how to build Open Data Integration (ODIN) applications with [RACE](http://nasarace.github.io/race/).
+It specifically serves as a template to demonstrate how to add components (actors and supporting code) outside of the RACE code base.

+More information is available on the [RACE-ODIN website](http://NASARace.github.io/race-odin).

 ### How to install and build prerequisites and components
 If this is the first time you install RACE or RACE-ODIN you have to get a number of prerequisites.
 Eventually just